viktorteren/Seto/README.md

 **DOT**: combined with COMPOSE flag creates the output file in .dot extension instead of .aut

+**I**: ignore incorrect decomposition in order to allow to produce the output PNs

 ### Approximate algorithm using a script

 In the root folder the following script can be executed: